Federal Criminal Defense

 At the Wisely Law Firm, we bring the law to your corner.
 We are dedicated to understanding the results you want and helping you understand what steps you need to take in order to achieve those results.
 We will work with you every step of the way to make sure that you feel confident and enabled to move your case in the direction you desire.

-Attorney Vincent Wisely has both experience and proven success in both state and federal district courts throughout North Texas.
-Don't hesitate to call for your free consultation!
-The single most common mistake made by litigants is waiting too long to consult with an experienced attorney.
+Attorney Vincent Wisely has both experience and proven success in both state and federal district courts throughout Texas.
+Don't hesitate to call for a free consultation!
+The most common mistake is waiting too long to consult with an experienced attorney.
 It is never too early to seek legal counsel, but it quickly becomes too late as you begin to make decisions that can permanently impact your case.
 Call us now at (214) 802-5516!

 Attorney Vincent Wisely has been representing North Texans since 2001 with a proven track record of success.
 Check out some of our client reviews, and then call for a free phone consultation today.

 Attorney Vincent Wisely began his law career as the youngest Police Officer to be commissioned by the City of Dallas in 1990.
 He served with distinction before obtaining his law degree.
-He is licensed to practice law in all jurisdictions of the State of Texas, and is admitted to practice in the United States District Court for Northern District of Texas and the United States Court of Appeals for the Fifth Circuit.
+He is licensed to practice law in all jurisdictions of the State of Texas, and is admitted to practice in the United States District Court for Northern District of Texas, the United States District Court for the Western District of Texas, and the United States Court of Appeals for the Fifth Circuit.

 After obtaining his law license, Attorney Vincent Wisely was sworn-in as an Assistant District Attorney within the Texas Northern District.
 Attorney Wisely served as a special felony prosecutor to a North Texas regional narcotics task force, as well as a managing attorney for the bond and asset forfeiture unit of a criminal district attorney's office.

-Attorney Vincent Wisely has served for many years as a member of the United States Criminal Justice Act Panel, where he has represented individuals charged with federal crimes in both the United States District Court for the Northern District of Texas (Dallas & Fort Worth Divisions) and the United States Court of Appeals for the Fifth Circuit.
+Since 2005, Attorney Vincent Wisely has served as a member of the United States Criminal Justice Act Panel, where he has represented individuals charged with federal crimes in the United States District Court for the Northern District of Texas (Dallas & Fort Worth Divisions), the United States District Court for the Western District of Texas (Waco & San Antonio Divisions), and the United States Court of Appeals for the Fifth Circuit.